 Skip to main content

-Energy code adoption is assessed based on a quantitative analysis of energy savings impacts within a given state.
+Energy code equivalence is assessed based on a quantitative analysis of the energy use of a state base code and amendments through DOE's energy modeling framework to determine the overall state energy index.
 This provides a greater level of accuracy and replaces the previous approach, which was comprised of a simpler qualitative review of state code titles and provisions.

 State Code Adoption Tracking Analysis

-The U.S. Department of Energy (DOE) Building Energy Codes Program reviews adoption of energy codes for residential and commercial buildings.
-State adoption is reviewed based on the national model energy codes–the International Energy Conservation Code (IECC) for residential buildings and Standard 90.1 for commercial buildings (42 USC 6833).
-DOE analyzes state energy codes to assess the savings associated with code updates.
-The resulting findings aid model code adoption, and serve as a means of supporting states working to update their energy codes.
+The U.S. Department of Energy (DOE) Building Energy Codes Program tracks adoption of energy codes for residential and commercial buildings.
+State adoptions are reviewed based on the national model energy codes–the International Energy Conservation Code (IECC) for residential buildings and Standard 90.1 for commercial buildings (42 USC 6833).
+DOE analyzes state energy codes to assess the energy and economic impacts associated with code amendments.

 State Analysis